 Cover the entire floor with your base color.
 (For an opaque finish, you'll need two to three coats.)
-The size of your splotches will depend on what tool you select; you can pick anything from a fine-art paintbrush to a four-inch flat brush.
+The size of your splotches will depend on what tool you select; you can pick anything from a fine-art paintbrush for tiny dots up to a four-inch flat brush for large spots.
 Load the brush with about a quarter-inch of paint in your second shade, hold it perpendicular to the floor, and gently tap it with a dowel so the pigment spatters.
 Let dry before repeating the trick with your third shade.

 5 of 9

 Swipe here for next slide

 7 of 9